Cheerpipe/NZXTHUEAmbient/README.md

 I am not a pro developer so don't expect nice and clean code, just functional.

-I am not responsible for any damage that can be produced by my application to you or your computer.
+I am not responsible for any damage that can be caused by using my application.

 Enjoy.